co119/Standards/processes/estimating/README.md

 The estimator must notify the requestor within [ClickUp](/tools/clickup/) when the estimate will be ready for internal review following these steps:

-1. Tag the requestor in the comment
+1. Tag the requestor in the comment.
-1. Inform the requestor what date they will receive the estimate (this cannot be farther out than 24 hours from the current date)
+1. Inform the requestor what date they will receive the estimate (this cannot be farther out than 24 hours from the current date) and set the due date in ClickUp accordingly.
-1. Set the task due date to be the same as above

 ### 4. Build & Respond

-Once all the details are gathered and before the due date, the estimator will build the estimate and provide the estimated hours to the requestor via [ClickUp](/tools/clickup/).
+Once all the details are gathered and before the estimate is due, the estimator will build the estimate and provide the estimated hours to the requestor via [ClickUp](/tools/clickup/).

 ### Addendum: REC/RAO Estimating Goals